 The effects of the derivatives additions on transactions is shown in the huge expansion in the number of suppliers and importers implicated.
 In 2024, companies sourcing steel and aluminum derivatives articles subject to the new additions used 140,363 suppliers.
 Only 10,621 suppliers were involved in steel and aluminum derivatives transactions exclusive to the 2020 list.

-Without deep visibility into product-level value chains, automakers risk significant financial and operational disruption.
+Without deep visibility into product-level value chains, U.S. automotive, defense, electronics, and other manufacturers risk significant financial and operational disruption as Section 232 tariffs expand.
 The universe of affected importers and suppliers will increase once these derivatives come into effect.
 Enterprises will need to uncover hidden dependencies to quantify risk, adjust sourcing strategies, and build more resilient, profitable supply chains.
 Global commerce comprises hundreds of millions of companies and billions of transactions each year, and a single multinational corporation can work with tens and even hundreds of thousands of trading partners and dozens of regulators across the world.
 That's far too many for supply chain executives and compliance teams to handle manually.
 But advances in artificial intelligence and networked platforms enable suppliers, customers and regulators to collaborate across their networks, building trust and facilitating compliance in a dynamic and complex trade environment.

 Altana’s artificial intelligence has built a dynamic, intelligent, universal map of the entire global supply chain using first-party intelligence from participants in our network.
 The result is a shared source of truth on the global supply chain, informed by the data of many of the world’s largest organizations — and the only product network connecting buyers, suppliers, logistics service providers, and regulators.